SYBIOTE/Rl-tic-tac-toe/README.md

 # Rl-tic-tac-toe
-A tic-tac-toe game ,the opponent utilizes a reinforcemnet learning agent. play in browser at https://sybiote.itch.io/tic-tac-toe
+A tic-tac-toe game ,the opponent utilizes a reinforcement learning agent. play in browser at https://sybiote.itch.io/tic-tac-toe

 # Licensing